We want to help you

 When working with us, you can save money by…

-- being flexible: we can find efficiencies if you’re flexible, like using leftover stock or ink, ganging jobs together, etc.
+- being flexible: we can find efficiencies like using leftover stock or ink, ganging jobs together, etc.

-- supplying your own paper/envelopes — just confirm it’s a stock we’re comfortable, with and that there’s enough extra for makeready.
+- supplying your own paper/envelopes — just confirm it’s a stock we’re comfortable with, and that there’s enough extra paper for “makeready.”

 - printing a higher quantity: setup/typesetting/plates are a big chunk of the cost, printing more copies usually dramatically reduces the price per piece.

 - keeping it simple: we can do amazing things with one or two colors.
 And keep text short and sweet if we’re typesetting it one letter at a time.

 - proofing carefully and being detail-oriented: If we make a mistake, we’ll make it right.
 If you make a mistake, it’s going to be expensive to reprint it.

 For custom jobs, quotations are valid for 60 days.
 Like most printers, we ask for a signed contract and half of the quoted cost before we start the work, and the remainder upon delivery/shipping.
 Any necessary adjustments to the quoted cost (revisions, reprints, quantity changes, etc) will be agreed upon by both parties as they come up.